WondooSeo/Making_EIT_Data_with_EIDORS/README.md

 </div>

+# Citation

-If you used this codes well, I'll be appreciate cite this;
+If you used this codes well, I'll be appreciate cite this conference paper; (First announced paper of this code)

        Won-Doo Seo and Hyeuknam Kwon, "The degree of lung collapse estimation method using convolutional autoencoder and neural regression in electrical impedance tomography,